Evergreen-Computing/markdownguide/README.md

 Markdown is designed so that even without a renderer, it is readable.
 That's why it is such a good computer language to know if you are into writing.

 Markdown is also used widely in web development.
 Markdown was used to create the very page you are on right now.
-Many libraries for languages like **Javascript** can help Markdown be displayed on a page instead of **HTML**, or with a service like [Github Pages](https://pages.github.com), which this site is hosted on.
+Many libraries for languages like **JavaScript** can help Markdown be displayed on a page instead of **HTML**, or with a service like [Github Pages](https://pages.github.com), which this site is hosted on.

 Let's get started.
 Create a file called **`README.md`** and upload it to a Markdown editor.